kingslysam/pythonProject/README.md

 # pythonProjects
-This repository contains source code of my various python projects
+This repository contains source code of various python projects